TacSpat/SeamlessPortalsGodot4/README.md

 WHAT THESE DO:

-walk through them with near seamless effect
+-walk through them with near seamless effect

 WHAT THESE DONT DO: